hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/11-web-development/index.md

             - script is paused until box is closed
             - additional code required to validate data
             - some browsers support a default value feature
+    - `eval()`
+        - why not run string as code
+            - allows inserted code to run
+            - security issues
+    - `console.log()`
+        - writes message to browser console
+        - need supporting browsers (new versions)
+        - need to open console to see them
+        - used for testing purposes
+        - message within brackets will appear in console
+            - is a string / object
+            - is required
+            - can have more than one object
+                - objects can be variables
     - comparisons
         - `setTimeout()` vs `setInterval()`
             - similarities